icanhazdevops/API-Limit-Alert/README.md

 API-Limit-Alert
 ===============

-Scripts to alert for API Limits being reached
+Scripts/Tools to alert a customer if the API Limits for Rackspace Cloud resources are close to being fully used